Burwood/containers101/containers_lab/task_4.md

-## Create a Dockerfile
+## Create a Dockerfile for Linux

-The **Dockerfile** is what the docker engine requires to build new images and is essentially written in a *do this, then that* recipe style.
+The **Dockerfile** is what the docker engine requires to build new images and is essentially written in a do this, then that recipe style.
 Let's build a sample app!

  1. Clone the repo:  **`https://github.com/Burwood/python-http.git`**
  2. In the newly created directory, create a file named **Dockerfile** with the below contents and fill in your name.